 For example, to remove the Development Tools group and all associated packages:

-DNF removes packages that were installed as part of the group and are not required by other installed software.
-Packages with dependencies from other applications remain on the system.
+Review the removal transaction before confirming.
+DNF can change package reasons or remove packages that were installed for the group and are not required by other installed software.

 Remove Group Definition Only